How to Relieve Caregiver Stress: 4 Tips from Navy SEALs

 The toughest times give you the chance to shine and be awesome.
 Ok, it’s not the most comforting thought, but the mindset that you can get through it and that you’ll be proud of yourself later helps get you through the times that really suck.

 Tell yourself it sucks, but that you can definitely handle it.
-Afterwards, give yourself with an imaginary medal – you deserve it!
+Afterwards, give yourself an imaginary medal – you deserve it!

 4. Take a deep breath

 When you’re feeling stressed, practice what the SEALs call 4 x 4 x 4 breathing.
 That’s when you inhale deeply for four counts, then exhale for four counts.
 Repeat the cycle for four minutes, a few times a day.
-If this breathing technique calms SEALs before they search for hidden bombs, it will most likely help with caregiver stress too.
+If this breathing technique calms SEALs before they search for hidden bombs, it will most likely help with caregiver stress, too.

 You might also like: